NoDivide/astrum/README.md

 `npm update -g astrum`

-Then update your Astrum instance e.g.:
+Navigate to the route of your project and then update your Astrum instance e.g.:

-`astrum update ./public/patterns`
+`astrum update`

 You will receive feedback that the update is complete.